syncfusion-content/windowsforms-docs/WindowsForms/numericupdownext/Overview.md

 ![Overview of Syncfusion The NumericUpDownExt](NumericUpDownExt_images/NumericUpDownExt_img1.png)

-## Features
+## Key Features

 NumericUpDownExt is an advanced NumericUpdown control and has the following features.

-Features

-* Value Settings

-The value settings provide options to set the value to be displayed by the NumericUpDownExt control and increment / decrement the value.
+**Value Settings** - Provide options to set the value to be displayed by the NumericUpDownExt control and increment or decrement the value.

-The minimum value of the control can also be set.

-* Display Settings

-The number of decimal places to be displayed by the NumericUpDownExt control can be set.

-* Appearance Settings
+**Display Settings** - Provide options to set the decimal places with integer to the control.

-The background and foreground color of the control can be set.
+**Appearance Settings** - Supports to set the background and foreground color of the control.
 The foreground color can be set separately for the negative values of the control.

-* Behavior Settings

-The InterceptArrowKeys property allows the user to change values using the up and down arrow keys apart from the standard up and down buttons.
+**Behavior Settings** - The InterceptArrowKeys property allows the user to change values using the up and down arrow keys apart from the standard up and down buttons.

-* Alignment Settings

-The alignment settings provide options to align the text of the control to the Left, Right and Center.

-The up and down buttons can also be aligned using the UpDownAlign property.
+**Alignment Settings** - Provide options to align the text of the control to the Left, Right and Center.
+It supports also align the up and down buttons to Left and RIght.

-* Border Settings

-2D and 3D border styles can be applied to the NumericUpDownExt.
-The color of the border can be set for the control using theBorderColor property.

-Another unique feature is that, themed border can be provided for the control using the ThemedBorder property.
+**Border Settings** - Provides different sets of border styles to the control.
+The styles are FixedSingle, Fixed3D and None.
+It also have an another unique feature, themed border can be provided for the control using the ThemedBorder property.

-* Layout Settings

-The maximum and minimum size of the control can be set.
+**Layout Settings** - Provide options to set the maximum and minimum size of the control.

-* Key Support

-Keyboard support for entering large values is provided.
+**Key Support** - Provides support for entering the large values by using keyboard.

-* Themes and Visual Styles

-Themed appearance can be provided for the NumericUpDownExt control.

-The appearance of the control can be enhanced by applying the Office2007 visual style.
-It also comes with the new Office 20007 themes in the blue, silver and black colors.

-### Key features

-* Provides XP Themes look and feel.
-* Provides themes border.
-* Provides options to show negative values in different color.
-* Provides option to set different visual styles including Office2007.
+**Themes and Visual Styles** - Supports set of visual styles to customize the look and feel of the control.